 The View of Windward Oahu and Pali Cliffs from the Pali Lookout

 The Pali lookout is just off of the Pali highway and provides a gorgeous vantage point of Oahu’s Windward (East) side.
 There’s a ton of history at the Pali Lookout – and a ton of wind too!
 The lookout sits nestled in the Pali cliffs, and the surrounding mountains and foliage are gorgeous.

 There is a small fee to park in the little parking lot, and there’s almost always someone patrolling it.
 Also, there aren’t any bathrooms nearby, so make sure to go before heading up to the Pali lookout!

 Chinaman’s Hat is the local name for Mokoli’i Island due to it’s resemblance to the hats worn by early Chinese immigrants.
-It’s a small island right off shore from East Side Oahu near Kualoa Ranch.
-You can kayak to the island or even walk to it if the tide is low enough.
+It’s a small island right off shore from the east side of Oahu near Kualoa Ranch.
+You can kayak to the island or even walk if the tide is low enough.

 There’s a public beach park with a great view of the island and ample, free parking.
 There are also restrooms available.
 The beach is often littered with driftwood and other debris, but the park is still quite enjoyable.

 Laie point is just a quick pull off on the way to North Shore from the East Side.
 It sits at the end of a small neighborhood.
 The point itself is at the end of a cliff that locals often fish and cliff jump off of.
 A few hundred yards off of the point is the iconic sea arch that Laie Point is known for.

 There isn’t much of a parking lot – more like a culdesac.
 There are a few trash cans but not much else, so make sure to use the restroom before heading out!

 Distance from Waikiki to Laie Point: 1hr 10mins